Aston Martin Vantage (2025) review: back from surgery and tested in the UK

 Attacking in the dry, the 325-section rear Michelins dig in hard before relinquishing grip with a nice progressive bleed into oversteer if you force the issue – the multi-stage traction control is a fantastic way to ease into that.

 Shame the Vantage doesn’t translate quite so well to the track.
 It can be a lot of fun in a rowdy, oversteery sort of way, there’s huge performance and the (optional carbon-ceramic) brakes to exploit it.
-But it feels every kilo of its 1.7 tonnes or so and much of the time I either feel like I’m over-driving or conversely backing off and not driving swiftly enough.
+But it feels every kilo of its 1.7 tonnes or so and much of the time we felt like we were either over-driving or conversely backing off and not driving swiftly enough.

 Before you buy